What is Django?

+Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+It provides all the necessary tools needed for developers to build robust, scalable, and secure web applications.
 Django is a bit of an enigma because niche as it is, love for this framework seems to be torn between two interesting rivals – the United States and Russia.
-Still, there is a lot to like for devs since it has all the great characteristics the modern web programmer needs.

 Being operating system-independent, Django can run on almost any environment conceivable which is a huge plus.
 Despite that, not all web hosts are willing to support Django developers.